sebaferreras/Ionic3-MultiLevelSideMenu/README.md

 ## Items structure

-Menu and sub menu items should have the following format:
+Header options and sub menu items should have the following format:

 ```
-// MenuOptionModel Interface
+// MenuOptionModel interface
 export interface MenuOptionModel {

     // If the option has sub items and the iconName is null,
     // the default icon will be 'ios-arrow-down'.
     iconName?: string;

     // The name to display in the menu
     displayName: string;

-	// Target component (or null if it's a "special option" like login/logout)
+    // Target component (or null if it's a "special option")
     component?: any;

-	// Boolean properties to know how to handle the selected option if it's a "special option".
+    // Here you can pass whatever you need.
+That way you can
-        // You can add some more properties to handle changing the language and so on...
+    // handle login/logout options, changing the language, and son on...
-	isLogin?: boolean;
+    custom?: any;

+    // Set if this option is selected by default
-	isLogout?: boolean;
+    selected?: boolean;

     // List of sub items if any
     subItems?: Array<MenuOptionModel>;
 }
 ```